Be quiet!: History

 The be quiet! trademark was registered in 2002 by Listan GmbH.
 Initially only PC power supplies equipped with noise-minimizing technology were marketed under the brand name.
 From 2008, it was decided to add products for the cooling of PCs (CPU coolers and case fans) to the be quiet! range in addition to power supplies.
 In 2014, be quiet! added PC cases to the product portfolio.

 The readers of the German computer magazine PC Games Hardware elected be quiet!
 "Manufacturer of the Year" in the PSU category.
 Also, in the election of the leading German online magazine Hardwareluxx, be quiet! was chosen by the readers as "Manufacturer of the Year" in the PSU category.
 According to regular studies by the GfK Group, based on the numbers of units sold, be quiet! is consistently concluded as a market leader in Germany for PC power supplies, from 2006 to their latest study in 2017.

 Products

-All the organizational, administrative and logistics work as well as technical development of be quiet! products are performed at the headquarters in Germany.
-This includes all the necessary inspiration, product conception and design in addition to the final quality control.
+The organizational, administrative and logistics work as well as technical development of be quiet! products are performed at the headquarters in Germany.
+This includes inspiration, product conception and design in addition to the final quality control.

-In tune with the imperative in the brand name, a great deal of attention is paid in the development of all products in the be quiet! range to minimize noise.
-As a consequence the company has developed its own advanced technology and registered patents.
+In line with its brand name, the development of all products in the be quiet! range converge on the goal of minimizing noise.
+To achieve this, the company has developed a selection of its own technologies and registered patents.